Immunization Frequently Asked Questions

 What are the specific requirements for the meningococcal vacine?

-The College and University Student Vaccination Act of 2002 in Pennsylvania prohibits a student from residing in University housing unless the student has received a one-time vaccination against meningococcal disease.
+The College and University Student Vaccination Act of 2002 in Pennsylvania prohibits a student from residing in University housing unless the student has received a one-time vaccination against meningococcal disease on or after the 16th birthday.

 The Advisory Committee on Immunization Practices (ACIP) recommends that first-year college students living in residence halls should receive at least 1 dose of meningococcal conjugate vaccine (MCV4) before college entry.
 The required timing of the most recent dose is on or after their 16th birthday.
 Persons aged 21 years should have documentation of receipt of meningococcal conjugate vaccine not more than 5 years before enrollment.